Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/README.md

 The focus of this tutorial is PoP (Proof of Possession).

 With PoP, the programming model is a bit different from the way MSAL.NET usually works.
 A PoP token contains information about the intended URL and the HTTP verb (POST, GET).
 Therefore, to get a PoP token you will provide to MSAL an `HttpRequestMessage` and MSAL.NET will populate the Authorization header of this message with a PoP token.

-You'll need to:
+In `Program.cs`, You'll need to:

 - Instantiate a `IPublicClientApplication` specifying `WithExperimentalFeatures()`, as PoP is still an experimental feature for MSAL.NET (and implemented for only public client applications on .NET Framework).